you having trouble choosing between a land vacation and a cruise? Not to

-roundtrip cruises offer a great way to combine a Venice land vacation with a sea
+roundtrip cruises offer a great way to combine a Venice holiday with a trip by

-voyage--which means you get two back-to-back vacations with only one air or
+ship--allowing you to enjoy back-to-back vacations with only one air or

-Below are links to cruise or ferry lines that cater to
+Below are links to cruise and ferry lines that welcome

-luxury cruise line caters to international travelers (including Anglophones)
+France's luxury cruise line caters to international travelers (including

 cruise from Venice on Compagnie du Ponant's 264-passenger "megayacht,"

-Shipping Company, a.k.a.
+Mediterranean Shipping Company, a.k.a.
 MSC, is one of the world's largest cargo

 operators.
 It entered the cruise business just over 20 years ago, launched the

-MSC Crociere brand in the mid-1990s, and now operates more than dozen large
+MSC Crociere brand in the mid-1990s, and now operates more than a dozen large

 ships that cater to a multilingual, multinational audience.